mcguffin/wp-rainbow-hilite/README.md

 #### `wprainbow_language_module_url` ####

 Filter URL of the theme css.
-Use this together with `wprainbow_available_themes`. whenn adding your own theme.
+Use this together with `wprainbow_available_themes`. when adding your own theme.

 Example:
 ```